 First, you need to install your systemd templates into one of the template directories mentioned in section 6.1.2.
-In case you have never used the template engine before, you can create the first instantiation via marsadm systemd-trigger --force.
+In case you have never used the template engine before, you can create the first instantiation via marsadm systemd-trigger.
 Afterwards, inspect /run/systemd/system/ for newly created template instances and check them.

 For each resource \$res, you should set (potentially different) systemd targets via marsadm set-systemd-unit \$res "\$start_unit" "\$stop_unit".
-Notice that \$start_unit and \$stop_unit are typically denoting different targets for start and stop (with few exceptions) for the following reason:
+Notice that \$start_unit and \$stop_unit are typically denoting different targets (with few exceptions) for the following reason:

 Example: assume your stack consists of vol-@{res}.mount and nfs-export-@{res}.service.
 Before the filesystem can be exported via nfs, it first needs to be mounted.
 At startup, systemd can do this easily for you: just add a Requires= dependency between both targets, or similar.
-Then, simply use nfs-export-mydata.service as start unit.
-Whenever it needs to be started, systemd will automatically analyze its dependencies and automatically start vol-mydata.mount.
-However, stopping is different.
-Theoretically, systemctl stop nfs-export-mydata.service could work in some cases, but in general it is not reliable.
+However, the situation can become tricky upon shutdown.
+Theoretically, systemctl stop nfs-export-@{res}.service could work in some cases, but in general it is not reliable.
 Reason: there might be other sister units which also depend on the mount.
-In some cases, you need not necessarily notice any sisters, because systemd can add further (internal) targets automatically.
-The problem is easily solvable by systemctl stop vol-mydata.mount, which will automatically tear down all dependencies in reverse order.
-Therefore, use the bottom of the stack (usually a mount unit) as your stop unit.
+In some cases, you need not necessarily notice that sisters, because systemctl add further (internal) targets automatically.
+The problem is easily solvable by systemctl stop vol-@{res}.mount, which will automatically tear down all dependencies in reverse order.

-For maximum safety, \$start_unit should always point at the tip of your stack, while \$stop_unit should always point at the bottom (but one level higher than /dev/mars/\$res).
-Removing any systemd targets is also possible via marsadm set-systemd-unit \$res '"'.
+For maximum safety, \$start_unit should always point at the tip of your stack, while \$stop_unit should point at the bottom (but one level higher than /dev/mars/\$res).

+Removing any systemd targets is also possible via marsadm set-systemd-unit \$res "".
 When everything is set up properly, the following should work:

-1. Issue marsadm primary \$res on another node which is currently in secondary role.
+- 1. Issue marsadm primary \$res on another node which is currently in secondary role. - 2.

-- 6. Advanced users: automation and the macro processor - 2.
 As a consequence, systemctl stop "\$stop_unit" should be automatically executed at the old primary side. - 3.
 After a while, the MARS kernel module will notice that /dev/mars/\$res is no longer opened.
 You can check this manually via marsadm view-device-opened \$res which will tell you a boolean result.

-In case the device is not closed for any reason, ordinary handover cannot proceed, because somebody could (at least potentially) write some data into it, even after the handover, which would lead to a split brain.
-Therefore MARS must insist that the device is closed before ordinary handover can proceed.
+In case the device is not closed, ordinary handover cannot proceed, because some-body could (at least potentially) write some data into it, even after the handover, which would lead to a split brain.
+Therefore MARS must insist that the device is closed before ordinary handover will proceed.
+In case it is not closed, you can (a) use primary --force which will likely provoke a split brain, or (b) check your systemd configuration or other sources of error why the device is not closed.
+Possible reasons could be hanging processes or hanging sessions which might need a kill or a kill -9 or similar.
+Notice that lsof does not catch all possible sources like (recursive or bind-) mounts occupied by foreign kernel namespaces.